Mount Washington State Forest

-Mount Washington State Forest is a 4619 acre state forest in the Mount Washington, Massachusetts.
+Mount Washington State Forest is a 4619 acre state forest in Mount Washington, Massachusetts.
 The forest conjoins with New York state and the state of Connecticut in the southern Taconic Mountains of the southwestern Berkshire region of Massachusetts.
 In addition to offering recreational and scenic opportunities, the forest lies adjacent to Bash Bish Falls State Park.
 It is managed by the Massachusetts Department of Conservation and Recreation.

 History

-The forest was acquired by the state through gifts of Alfred F. Intemann (1897-1986) and his wife Cornelia Van der Smissen Intemann (who died in 1963) conveyed in 1958, 1959, 1961, and 1968.
+The forest was acquired by the state through gifts of Alfred F. Intemann (1897–1986) and his wife Cornelia Van der Smissen Intemann (who died in 1963) conveyed in 1958, 1959, 1961, and 1968.

 Features

 The forest protects 300 acre of old growth northern hardwood forest in separate areas.
 The tri-state boundary stone on the Mount Frissell Trail marks Massachusett's southwest and Connecticut's northwest corners.
 The names of Massachusetts and New York are engraved in the stone, while Connecticut is "graffitied" on the granite.